Rishabhanatha: Iconography

 Rishabhanatha is usually depicted in the lotus position or kayotsarga, a standing posture of meditation.
 The distinguishing features of Rishabhanatha are his long locks of hair which fall on his shoulders, and an image of a bull in sculptures of him.
-Rishabhanatha's hairlocks have been depicted in first century A.D. sculptures found in Mathura and Causa.
+In accordance with the Śvetāmbara tradition, almost all idols depicting Rishabhanatha have hairlocks on both his shoulders, in accordance with the mention of a loch (tearing out of hair) with four handfuls instead of the normal five handfuls in Trisasti-salaka-purusa-caritra, which makes his iconography distinctive from other Tirthankaras'.
+Most of his iconography as per the beliefs of the Śvetāmbara tradition can be found at Palitana temples.
+Rishabhanatha's hairlocks have been depicted in first century CE sculptures found in Mathura and Causa.
 Paintings of him usually depict legendary events of his life.
 Some of these include his marriage, and Indra performing a ritual known as abhisheka (consecration).
 He is sometimes shown presenting a bowl to his followers and teaching them the art of pottery, painting a house, or weaving textiles.
 The visit of his mother Marudevi is also shown extensively in painting.
 He is also associated with his Bull emblem, the Nyagrodha tree, Gomukha (bull-faced) Yaksha, and Chakreshvari Yakshi.

 Statue of Ahimsa, carved out of a single rock, is a 108 feet tall (121 feet including pedestal) statue of Rishabhanatha and is 1,840 sq feet in size.
 It is said to be the world's tallest Jain idol.
 It is located 4343 feet above from sea level, at Mangi-Tungi hills near Nashik (Maharashtra).
 Officials from the Guinness Book of World Records visited Mangi Tungi and awarded the engineer of the 108 ft tall Rishabhdeva statue, C R Patil, the official certificate for the world's tallest Jain idol.
+In 2016, a 108 feet idol of Rishabhnatha (Adinatha) was installed at Palitana.

 In Madhya Pradesh, there is the Bawangaja (meaning 52 yards) hill, near Barwani with a Gommateshvara figure covered on the top of it.
 This site is important to Jain pilgrims particularly on the full moon day in January.
 The site has a Rishabanatha statue carved from a volcanic rock.
 The 58.4 feet Rishabhanatha Statue at Gopachal Hill, Gwalior Fort, Madhya Pradesh.
-Thousands of Jain idols including 58.4 foot idol of Rishabhanatha were carved in the Gopachal Hill idol from 1398 A.D. to 1536 A.D. by rulers of Tomar dynasty rulers — Viramdev, Dungar Singh and Kirti Singh.
+Thousands of Jain idols including 58.4 foot idol of Rishabhanatha were carved in the Gopachal Hill idol from 1398 CE to 1536 CE by rulers of Tomar dynasty rulers – Viramdev, Dungar Singh and Kirti Singh.

+A 43 ft statue of Rishabhanatha was unveiled at the Abhay Prabhavana Museum in 2024.